NRPA Equity in Practice Certificate Program Series

 What key content and outcomes can be expected from the certificate programs?

-• I ask myself – and others – key questions about identity and equity when planning services and developing policies.
+• I ask myself—and others—critical questions about identity and equity when planning services and shaping policies.

-• I acknowledge ways I – and my agency – may contribute to forms of inequity in the communities we serve.
+• I recognize how I—and my agency—may unintentionally contribute to inequities in the communities we serve.

-• My colleagues and I have a shared vocabulary and greater confidence talking about race in the context of our work.
+• My colleagues and I have a shared language and increased confidence to talk about race in the context of our work.

-• I work to identify relationships that are missing from my work and agency.
+• I actively identify and strengthen relationships that are missing from my work and agency efforts.

 Why a focus on racial equity as opposed to equity more broadly?